Code of Student Conduct

 - "Student" includes all persons who have been accepted to the College and have not withdrawn voluntarily or involuntarily.

-- "Student Conduct Official," "Student Conduct Administrator" or "Student Conduct Member" includes any person(s) who is assigned by the Vice President for Student Life and Dean of Students or the Associate Dean of Students to investigate, review, manage or resolve conduct matters.
+- "Student Conduct Official," "Student Conduct Administrator" or "Student Conduct Member" includes any person(s) who is assigned by the Vice President for Student Life and the Director of Community Standards to investigate, review, manage or resolve conduct matters.

 - "Weapon" means an object or substance designed to inflict a wound, cause injury, or incapacitate.